onap/oom-offline-installer/docs/BuildGuide.rst

 .. note:: Skip this step if you have already all necessary resources and continue with **Part 3.
 Populate local nexus**

-Repository containing packages to be installed on all nodes needs to be created:
+Create repository containing OS packages to be installed on all nodes:

 ::

-    # run the docker container with -d parameter for destination directory with RPM packages and optionally use -t parameter for target platform.
-Supported target platforms are centos|rhel|ubuntu.
-If -t parameter is not given, default platform is based on host platform where script is running.
+    # run create_repo.sh script to download all required packages with their dependencies
+    # set destination directory for packages with '-d' parameter
+    # optionally use '-t' parameter to set target platform (host platform by default)
     ./offline-installer/build/create_repo.sh -d $(pwd) -t centos|rhel|ubuntu

 .. note:: If script fails due to permissions issue, it could be a problem with SeLinux.
 It can be fixed by running: